artyomvp1/ai_machine_learning/README.md

 *Python integrates seamlessly with other languages (e.g., C++ for performance-critical operations and CUDA for GPU acceleration).*

 ---
+# CORE AI CONCEPTS
+**Machine Learning (ML):**
+Study supervised, unsupervised, and reinforcement learning.
+Use frameworks like Scikit-learn and TensorFlow/PyTorch.

+**Deep Learning:**
+Dive into neural networks, CNNs, RNNs, and transformers.
+Work with TensorFlow, Keras, or PyTorch for deep learning models.

+**Natural Language Processing (NLP):**
+Explore libraries like spaCy, Hugging Face, and NLTK for text processing and understanding.

+---
 # BOOKS
 ### 1. "Python Machine Learning" by Sebastian Raschka and Vahid Mirjalili
 **Why it's great:** *Provides a solid foundation in Python, machine learning, and AI.
 It’s beginner-friendly, with step-by-step explanations and practical code examples.*